databricks/genai-cookbook/genai_cookbook/nbs/5-hands-on-improve-quality-step-1.md

 #### **Overview**

 Retrieval and generation are the 2 primary buckets of root causes.
-To determine where we focus on first, we  use the output of the Mosaic AI Quality Lab's LLM judges that you ran in the previous [step](./5-hands-on-evaluate-poc.md) to identify the most frequent root cause that impacts your app's quality.
+To determine where we focus on first, we  use the output of the Mosaic AI Agent Evaluation's LLM judges that you ran in the previous [step](./5-hands-on-evaluate-poc.md) to identify the most frequent root cause that impacts your app's quality.
 W

 Each row your evaluation set will be tagged as follows: